-(b) Reconciliation between the tax expense and profit or loss multiplied by applicable tax rate
+(a) Reconciliation between the tax expense and profit or loss multiplied by applicable tax rate

-The income tax rate applicable to the Bank's 2021 income is 15% (2020: 15%).
+The income tax rate applicable to the Bank's 2022 income is 15% (2021: 15%).
 A reconciliation between the expected and the actual taxation charge is provided below.